Close Rick-counters of the Rick Kind: Plot

-The show's original Rick is wrongfully accused of murdering twenty-seven Ricks from alternate dimensions and kidnapping their respective Mortys.
-The Trans-Dimensional Council of Ricks arrests him and finds him guilty, upon discovering incriminating evidence which was actually fabricated to frame him.
+The Smith family is again eating breakfast the next morning, revealing that the opening scene's family were themselves in another timeline.
+The show's original Rick is taken by alternate soldier versions of himself to the Citadel of Ricks, an interdimensional sanctuary for Ricks and Mortys from different timelines.
+Morty is at first impressed by the Citadel, but discovers that Mortys are somewhat commodified and treated as disposable by the other Ricks.
+The Trans-Dimensional Council of Ricks are biased against the show's original Rick, Rick C-137, for his loner nature.
+They wrongfully convict him of murdering twenty-seven Ricks from alternate dimensions and kidnapping their respective Mortys upon discovering incriminating evidence which was actually fabricated to frame him.
 Rick and Morty escape and are chased by a few duplicates of themselves.
-The Smith household is flooded with other Ricks and Jerry develops a friendship with the good-natured "Doofus Rick".
+The C-137 Smith household is flooded with other Ricks; Jerry develops a friendship with the good-natured "Doofus Rick".